Skip to content

 pnpm nx run-many --target build --all

-You should be prompted with the following:
+You will be prompted with the following:

 Terminal window